-Appraisal Summary Tables insines to Smithton Link Road Option 2 Journey Times and Connections between Aberdeen and Inverness, and Inverness and the central belt.
+Appraisal Summary Tables Insides to Smithton Link Hoad Option 3 Appraisal Summary Tables Transport Integration The reduction in traffic and subsequent reduction in delays at Raigmore Interchange will have a positive effect on the journey times and reliability of the buses passing through this junction.
+More reliable bus times will allow for connections to other routes to be made with more certainty and would encourage multi modal travel.
+The new link also provides the opportunity for new bus services and active travel links to encourage non-motorised transport.
+Transport & Land Use Integration This option is well integrated with the Highland Council's proposed developments to the East of Inverness.
+The new link road would facilitate access to the developments as well as remove some of the additional traffic from the A96.
+Policy Integration Integration: Minor Benefit This option does not conflict with national, regional or local transport policy.
+The option will contribute to the National Transport Strategy Key Strategic Outcomes through improving Journey Times and Connections between Aberdeen and Inverness, and Inverness and the central belt.
 It is likely to have a benefit in Reducing Emissions as a result of the reduction in congestion at the trunk road junctions, although this may be partially offset by increases in average speeds due to reduced congestion and delays.
 The option may overall have a minor impact on Quality, Accessibility and Affordability as it will improve public transport opportunities, although the option will have some severance impacts on active travel routes without suitable mitigation.
 The option will support and compliment Scotland's Cities: Delivering for Scotland and enhance the Connected Cities objective through improving the transport infrastructure on the A9 and A96 trunk road accesses to Inverness.
 Impacts on Aston Farm Cottages Scheduled Monument introduces a potential for conflict with Policies 57 of the HWLDP.
 Impacts on the Core Path and National Cycle Route could introduce a potential conflict with Policy 77 of the HWLDP and Policy 34 of the INLP.

 Accessibility and Social Inclusion: Social Inclusion & Integration - Major Impact / Moderate Benefit.
-As the route passes mainly through land which is currently undeveloped, minimal impacts during construction are likely.
+As the link road passes mainly through land which is currently undeveloped, minimal impacts during construction are likely.
+During construction of the new grade separated junction there are likely to be impacts due to congestion and increased journey times for the residential areas near the A9 junction.
+This will impact on communities in their ability to access local facilities and services.
 The route option is likely to improve journey times and therefore connectivity between Inshes, Cradlehall and Smithton.
-Delays are expected at the junction between Culloden Road and the new UHI Education Campus, which is likely to impact on communities being able to access the Education Campus.
 A Core Path and National Cycle route are severed as part of this option at Ashton Farm and North Caulfield Road respectfully.
-Rationale for Selection or performs well against the transport planning objectives and the appraisal criteria the Inshes to
+Rationale for Selection or Rejection of Proposal: Whilst this option performs reasonably well against the transport planning objectives and the appraisal criteria, the Inshes to Smithton Link Road Option 4 is preferred as it provides a connection to the local road network to the east of the A9, while maximising the separation of strategic and local traffic.
+This option may also pose technical issues, with the weaving section between the northbound slips of the new junction, and those of the existing Inshes junction being too close together.
+Therefore this option is recommended for rejection.